Horacio Elizondo: 2006 FIFA World Cup

 Elizondo was appointed to represent Argentina in the 2006 FIFA World Cup, together with fellow assistants Darío García and Rodolfo Otero.
 He officiated three group games: Germany vs Costa Rica, Czech Republic vs Ghana, and Switzerland vs South Korea.
 He also took charge of the England vs Portugal quarterfinal, as well as the final game between Italy and France, becoming the first referee in World Cup history to referee both the opening and final games of one World Cup, a feat later matched by compatriot Néstor Pitana in the 2018 edition (English referee George Reader also officiated the first and last matches of the 1950 FIFA World Cup in Brazil, but the last one, known as Maracanazo, was not technically a final).
 Elizondo handed out a total of 29 cards in the tournament, three of which were red, for an average of 5.8 cards per game.

 Elizondo took charge of the opening game of the tournament between Germany and Costa Rica, which Germany won 4–2.
 Elizondo handed out one yellow card to Costa Rica’s Danny Fonseca.
 The match had a total of 22 fouls and 6 offsides, both statistics split evenly between the two teams.
 FIFA's president of the World cup organizing committee Lennart Johansson praised Elizondo performance at the match, saying "I did not notice him much which is a very good thing."

-In his following match in the group stage, which Ghana won 2-0 against Czech Republic, he gave a straight red card to Czech player Tomáš Ujfaluši for a professional foul in the box, awarding a penalty to Ghana.
+In his following match in the group stage, which Ghana won 2–0 against Czech Republic, Elizondo gave a straight red card to Czech player Tomáš Ujfaluši for a professional foul in the box, awarding a penalty to Ghana.
 He then gave a yellow card to Asamoah Gyan when he took the penalty kick prematurely.
 Gyan missed his second attempt.
 Elizondo also booked Czech player Vratislav Lokvenc and Ghanaian players Otto Addo, Michael Essien, Derek Boateng and Sulley Muntari, for a total of seven cards.
 He called 12 fouls against the Czech Republic and 20 against Ghana.
 He further ruled the Czechs offside 6 times and Ghanaians 9 times.